European Championship 1992

-European Championship 1992 is a football videogame produced by Tecmo and distributed by Elite in 1992.
-It was developed for Amiga, Atari ST and DOS.

-This is a conversion of the coin-operated arcade video game World Cup '90 from Tecmo.
+European Championship 1992 is an association football sports video game produced by Tecmo and distributed by Elite in 1992.
+It was released for the Amiga, Atari ST and MS-DOS.
+It is a conversion of the arcade video game World Cup '90 from Tecmo.

-Game features include: tackling, short passes, long passes, volleys, headers, power headers, intercepting headers, free kicks, throw-ins, corners, goal kicks, one or two players, action re-play, save goal, save game, red and yellow cards, streakers, concussed players, and fighting players.

-It featured the 1992 European Football Championship.
+It includes tackling, short passes, long passes, volleys, headers, power headers, intercepting headers, free kicks, throw-ins, corners, goal kicks, one or two players, action replays, saving goals, saving games, red and yellow cards, streakers, concussed players, and fighting players.
+It features the 1992 European Football Championship.

-The game allowed one and two (competitive) players, playing matches of 5, 10 or 20 minutes.
-You could play friendly matches or the 1992 European Football Championship.
+The game allows one and two (competitive) players, playing matches of 5, 10, or 20 minutes.